marine-raimbault/marine-raimbault/README.md

-# Marine 🏃‍♀️💻📖
+# Marine 🌊
+*"Knowledge is like a flame; the more you share it, the brighter it burns."* 🔥

-Runner, problem solver (through coding), avid reader.
+🏃‍♀️ Runner, 💻 problem solver (through coding), 📖 avid reader.
 Aspiring Software Engineer with a medical background.

-Passionate about making large-scale, intensive learning accessible to everyone.

-I strongly believe [humans are too good to just be good at one thing](https://www.youtube.com/watch?v=iVN7NyLK4FI) - we're built for multidisciplinary excellence.
+I strongly believe [humans are too good to just be good at one thing](https://www.youtube.com/watch?v=iVN7NyLK4FI) ⚡ - we're built for multidisciplinary excellence.

-*"Knowledge is like a flame; the more you share it, the brighter it burns."* 🔥
+Seeking those breakthrough moments that connect different domains.
+I am passionate about making intensive learning accessible to everyone.

 I embrace the [green zone chicken philosophy](https://www.youtube.com/watch?v=vjSTNv4gyMM) - still practicing not reacting defensively! 😃

 ## Currently Working On
 - [YouTube: @matseTV](https://www.youtube.com/@matseTV) - sharing what I learn